osamuaoki/dot-vim/README.md

 <!-- vim: set sts=2 sw=2 expandtab ai si et tw=72: -->

-This is a copy of my ~/.vim managed by the `vimconf` script.
+This is a copy of my `~/.vim` managed by the `vimconf` script.

 This `vimconf` script provides:

-* GTK GUI based configuration menu for the `vim` start-up configuration.
+* GTK GUI based configuration menu for the Vim start-up configuration.
 * Simple reconfiguration mechanism using symlinks.
 * No network access required for the normal reconfiguration.
 * Minimal exposures to plugin conflicts.